 There are three types of Maternity Allowance:

-- Some women who cannot meet the eligibility criteria for SMP will qualify for Maternity Allowance for 39 weeks at £140.98 a week, or 90% of your average weekly earnings, whichever is less.
+- Some women who cannot meet the eligibility criteria for SMP will qualify for Maternity Allowance for 39 weeks at £148.68 a week (from April 2019), or 90% of your average weekly earnings, whichever is less.

 - Some self-employed women who haven’t paid enough Class 2 National Insurance to get the full rate will get £27 a week for 39 weeks.
 You must meet all the other eligibility criteria for Maternity Allowance to get this amount.

 - Some women who are not employed or self-employed and who don't qualify for Maternity Allowance for 39 weeks but who work unpaid in their partner’s business may qualify for Maternity Allowance for 14 weeks at £27 per week.

 You may also qualify for Universal Credit, a useful source of information is the Benefits webpage of the Citizens Advice website.